Skip to main content

 • “I bought this game for Nintendo Switch first and really advise not to buy the console version since it has major performance problems.
 Multiple times my Switch overheated and the game broke my save files.
 After the third time my save was gone, I was really frustrated and played other games for a while.”

-• “The 3D assets are low poly and look like clay.
-The movement has input delay and is all around slow and clunky.
+• “The 3D assets are low poly and look like clay, the movement has input delay and is all around slow and clunky.
 The game itself has odd performance issues and very little setting options, and the UI design looks like a concept and not a final product.”

 • monetization

-6 mentions Positive Neutral Negative
+7 mentions Positive Neutral Negative

 • “It's meant to poke fun at 'pay to win' and gacha microtransactions, but utilizing this character from the DLC and their fake, grindy microtransactions ends up being one of the only ways to complete some of the characters' storylines thanks to the glitches.”

-• “I haven't talked to certain friends, I haven't logged in to do my dailies in gachas (who needs them when I can forget the concept of microtransactions in this game?) and my family misses me.”
+• “I haven't talked to certain friends, I haven't logged in to do my dailies in gachas (who needs them when I can hate the concept of microtransactions in this game?) and my family misses me.”

 Skip Critic Reviews